-Review the potential for installing electric charging points on car parks for use by the wider public.
-Consideration must be made of the management of this system.
+Review the potential for installing electric charging points on car parks for use by members of the public.

 6.2 Ongoing policy implementation will be dependent on resources and budgets being made available on an annual basis.
 Other external revenue streams will be explored to secure funding to assist implementation of the policy where possible.